ibm-cloud-docs/sell/managed-professional-service-get-start.md

 1. The engagement is complete

 **Partner role**:
 The partner uses Partner Center to onboard and configure managed professional services.
 This process involves setting up the service offering, defining custom parameters, adding contact and support details, creating pricing plans with relevant metrics, and managing resource provisioning.
-For more information on how to manage published engagements as a partner, see [Administering managed professional service as a partner](/docs/sell?topic=sell-consume-mps-partner&interface=ui).
+For more information on how to manage published engagements as a partner, see [Administering managed professional services as a partner](/docs/sell?topic=sell-consume-mps-partner&interface=ui).

 **Client role**:
 Clients access the {{site.data.keyword.cloud_notm}} catalog to explore and select published managed professional services.
 They can review the available offerings and engage with the service as configured by the partner, ensuring a streamlined experience for consuming professional services.
 For more information on how to manage published enagagements as a client, see [Consuming managed professional services as a client](/docs/sell?topic=sell-consume-mps-client&interface=ui).